 BEFORE COMING TO THE WORKSHOP

 You will be doing five hours of supervised playing during each of the three full days of the Workshop, which is a professional-level schedule.
 And every evening your colleagues will want to do free-lance playing as well.
-Thus, you should build up your stamina before arriving; gradually increase your playing time, starting a month ahead, so that you won't run out of gas, and you (and those depending on you) can get the full benefit of the program.
+Thus, you'll want to build up your stamina before arriving; gradually increase your playing time, starting a month ahead, so that you won't run out of gas, and you (and those depending on you) can get the full benefit of the program.

 PREPARING YOUR PARTS

 You must have bar numbers at the beginning of each line of music so that you’re ready to work (printed rehearsal letters/numbers are not sufficient).
 This is mandatory.
 We cannot waste precious time -- rehearsal or coaching -- trying to find starting spots.
-If your part doesn't have bar numbers, enter them yourself according to the following rules, which we have adapted from Eve Cohen of Bennington:
+If your part doesn't have bar numbers, enter them yourself according to the following rules:

 - Count only measures with downbeats.
 In other words, count only those measures where, if you were counting out loud, you would start with "one".
 Watch for these situations: